Getting stranded on the side of the road because of a bad alternator is never fun. Don't let that happen to you.

-In addition, cracked, brittle, torn belt, contaminated belt due to oil or power steering fluid can contribute to a decrease power.
+In addition, cracked, brittle, torn belt, contaminated belt due to oil or power steering fluid can contribute to decreasing power.
 Moreover, sometime you will lose power altogether if the drive belt snaps in half.

 At this point, the alternator needs to be replaced with a new one and most likely it is difficult to rebuild the alternator at this point.
 Moreover, you may want to inspect the drive belt tensioner, drive belt pulley and so on for drive belt rubber that may leave residue behind.

 On high mileage vehicles, it is common for the bearings to fail.
 Alternator bearings take time to wear out and typically you will get plenty of warning signs.

-In rare cases where the alternator with bad bearings is ignored for so long, it can cause the alternator to catch fire due to overheating of the bearing.
+In rare cases where the alternator with bad bearings is ignored for so long, it can cause the alternator to catch fire due to the overheating of the bearing.

-For example, symptoms of bad alternator may include low voltage fault codes on various control units.
+For example, symptoms of a bad alternator may include low voltage fault codes on various control units.
 Airbag / SRS light on instrument cluster turns on for no apparent reason and no accident.

 The main components of the charging system include the alternator, alternator wires, battery, voltage regulator.
 Sometimes it can be difficult to tell if you have a bad battery or bad alternator.

 This test will also help you determine if the battery is bad or if you have a bad alternator.

 In this case, we are using Foxwell Battery Analyzer but any battery analyzer will work.

-Troubleshooting bad alternator
+Troubleshooting alternator problems

-Testing the alternator and charging system is very easy DIY if you have a Charging System Analyzer.
+Testing the alternator and charging system is a very easy DIY if you have a Charging System Analyzer.
 A charging system test will help you determine if your alternator is failing or has low output.

 Check alternator voltage

 One of the first recommendations is to check the battery voltage.
 With the engine off, the battery voltage should have a minimum voltage of 12.2 volts and a maximum voltage of 12.6 volts.

 However, the battery voltage can stay above 12.6 due to surface charge if your vehicle was recently running.
 To remove the surface charge, turn on the headlights for a good 30 seconds then turn it off.

 The alternator is responsible for charging the battery and bringing it up to 100% charge.
-Get yourself a multimeter and set it to voltage.
-With the engine running, check the battery voltage.
-The battery voltage should be around 13.5 volts to 14.5 volts.
+Use a multimeter and set it to voltage.

 The voltage should not be below 13.5 volts which means you have a weak alternator and over 14.5 volts is overcharging.

 Check charging system wires

-A bad alternator wire or corroded battery terminal can prevent current from flowing properly.
+A bad alternator wire or corroded battery terminal can prevent the current from flowing properly.
 Use a multimeter and set it to the ohm setting.